-Penela is town of around 6,000 inhabitants built around Penela Castle, which protected Coimbra (once Portugal’s capital) during the Reconquista—the period when Christian military forces wrested control of Iberia back from the Moors, who conquered the region in the 8th century.
-If you are able to explore Penela, do take a stroll around the town and explore the castle at sunset to enjoy idyllic views.
+Penela is a town of around 6,000 inhabitants built around Penela Castle, which protected Coimbra (once Portugal’s capital) during the Reconquista—the period when Christian military forces wrested control of Iberia back from the Moors, who conquered the region in the 8th century.
+If you can explore Penela, take a stroll around the town and explore the castle at sunset to enjoy idyllic views.

 About 15 kilometers (9 miles) southeast of Penela is Ferraria de São João, a village of around 40 residents on the southern edge of the Serra de Lousã.
-In Ferraria de São João, ruralness and active tourism are the primary draw.
-The village has a number of aspects that distinguish it from others: a magnificent cork oak forest, a Schist Trail, a mountain biking centre and many walking trails that you can discover.
+In Ferraria de São João, ruralness and active tourism are the main attraction.
+The village has a number of aspects that distinguish it from others: a magnificent cork oak forest, a Schist Trail, a mountain biking center, and many walking trails you can discover.

 Places to stay:

-- Uxa Paraiso is an intimate Open Air Hotel, run almost almost singly handily by Julien Coste.
-Uxa Paraiso has different tents and cabins you can choose from and hosts a working farm, some farm animals, a vineyard and an infinity pool.
+- Uxa Paraiso is an intimate Open Air Hotel, run almost single handily by Julien Coste.
+Uxa Paraiso has different tents and cabins you can choose from and hosts a working farm, some farm animals, a vineyard, and an infinity pool.

 - Castel – Creative Living would be a wise choice for large groups.
-It is located in the centre of Penela and has a more modern feel with air conditioning.
+It is located in the center of Penela and has a more modern feel with air conditioning.

 Some excursions worth checking out for the more “adventurous travelers” include:

-Situated in the Riberia de Alge which eventually flows into the Zêzere River within the district of Leiria, this natural reserve consists of hiking routes, a river beach, a passage of wooden steps, and a miradouro.
+Situated in the Riberia de Alge, which eventually flows into the Zêzere River within the district of Leiria, Fragas de São Simão is natural reserve that is made up of hiking routes, a river beach, a passage of wooden steps, and a miradouro.

-Be warned, the water is still quite cold even in summer but it can be incredibly refreshing – especially after a long hike.
+Be warned, the water is still quite cold even in summer but it can be incredibly refreshing—especially after a long hike.
 Drive first to the Miradouro, park for free down below, and then follow the walking path to the river beach.
-There’s a small cafe at the bottom but instead, why not pack a lunch or make a reservation at the delicious Varanda do Casal restaurant.
-After finishing your meal, make sure to g for a walk and be amazed at the diverse flora and fauna found there.
+There’s a small cafe at the bottom.
+Another option is to make a reservation at the delicious Varanda do Casal restaurant.
+After finishing your meal, make sure to go for a walk and be amazed at the diverse flora and fauna found there.

-Located about 15km south of Coimbra lies one of the most expansive Roman archaelogical sites in mainland Portugal.
-Originally built by the Roman Emperor Augustus, these multicolored mosasics contain an amphitheatre, two houses, a spa, two forums, a square and a temple.
+Located about 15km south of Coimbra lies one of mainland Portugal’s most expansive Roman archaeological sites.
+Originally built by the Roman Emperor Augustus, these multicolored mosaics contain an amphitheater, two houses, a spa, two forums, a square, and a temple.

-Excavations didn’t technically begin until the 19th century and the ruins definitely have a Pompeii feel to them.
-The Ruinas de Conimbriga are worth checking out if you are curious about the previous Roman influence in Portugal.
+Excavations didn’t technically begin until the 19th century, and the ruins definitely have a Pompeii feel to them.
+The Ruinas de Conimbriga is worth checking out if you are curious about the previous Roman influence in Portugal.

 Opening hours: 10h00 – 19h00.
 Admission fee from Monday – Saturday, Sundays are free.

-Whilst there, do visit the Santuario de Nossa Senhora da Piedade, which consists of three chapels and makes the perfect viewpoint.
-Make a reservation in advance at the restaurant O Burgo, swim in the river beach and visit the famous Baloiço do Borgo (which is a romantic swing set nestled in front of a waterfall.
+While visting, visit the Santuario de Nossa Senhora da Piedade, made up of three chapels and is perfect viewpoint.
+Make a reservation in advance at the restaurant O Burgo, swim in the river beach and visit the famous Baloiço do Borgo (which is a romantic swing set nestled in front of a waterfall).